mmoira96/100hires-ResearchProject/README.md

 YouTube transcripts were collected using the Supadata Transcript API.

+Three expert videos were selected for transcript analysis:

+- Dave Gerhardt
+- Rand Fishkin
+- Tommy Clark

-The API was used to retrieve transcript data from selected expert videos and support qualitative analysis alongside LinkedIn post research.
+The API was used to retrieve transcript data which was then summarized, analyzed, and documented within the repository to support qualitative research alongside LinkedIn content analysis.